LutfiTekin/AndroidMockInterviewQA/README.md

 # AndroidMockInterviewQA

-Absolutely!
-Here’s a clean README.md version, formatted properly so you can push it straight to GitHub and share with your friend:

 Android (Kotlin + Jetpack Compose) Mock Interview Prep

 This document contains questions and answers to prepare for a mock Android interview focusing on Kotlin and Jetpack Compose.